telerik/winforms-docs/gridview/exporting-data/spread-export.md

 Here is how the following grid, looks when exported.<br>![gridview-exporting-data-spread-export 001](images/gridview-exporting-data-spread-export001.png)![gridview-exporting-data-spread-export 002](images/gridview-exporting-data-spread-export002.png)

->note The spread export functionality is located in the __TelerikExport.dll__ assembly which must be added to your project.
+>tip The spread export functionality is located in the __TelerikExport.dll__ assembly which must be added to your project.
 You need to include the following namespace in order to access the types contained in TelerikExport:
 * Telerik.WinControls.Export
 >